anhcraft/config/INTERNAL.md

 ## Dictionary
 - The dictionary is the intermediate representation of configuration
-- The dictionary can also be called the wrapper
+- The dictionary is also called "the wrapper"
 - The dictionary is independent of the schema
 - The dictionary includes none, one or many settings